Escalon, California: History

-The Methodist Church has the distinction and honor of being the first church in Escalon.
-All other churches now found in Escalon have branched out of this church, so declared the Rev. C. G. Zierk.
+The Methodist Church was the first church in Escalon.
 The church was organized in the Lone Tree section in 1893, during the pastorate of the Rev. John Stevens, later for five years pastor of the Central Methodist church of Stockton.
 While the church was at Lone Tree Corners, it was on a circuit with Farmington, Atlanta, Riverbank and Oakdale.
 It remained at Lone Tree Corners until September 1908, when the building was moved to Escalon.
-This building stood on the site of the present church until it was torn down to make room for the new structure, which was completed and dedicated on Sunday, April 10, 1921.
-Since it has become a separate charge the following pastors have been appointed here: U. L. Walker, L. H. Sanborn, Luther Speers, Smith, McWilliams, A. Z. Bose, S. L. Lee, G. W. Grannis, L. H. Jenkins and C. G. Zierk.
+This building stood until being replaced by a new structure, completed and dedicated on Sunday, April 10, 1921.
+Since then, the following pastors have been appointed here: U. L. Walker, L. H. Sanborn, Luther Speers, Smith, McWilliams, A. Z. Bose, S. L. Lee, G. W. Grannis, L. H. Jenkins and C. G. Zierk.

 The Evangelical Lutheran Church was organized November 15, 1909, by the Rev. Phillip Andreen of San Francisco, assisted by David Magunson of Stockton.
-Subscriptions were obtained in November, 1911 and a building was erected, just west of the old school house in 1913.
+Subscriptions were obtained in November 1911 and a building was erected, just west of the old school house in 1913.
 It was dedicated in the summer of the following year, 1914.
 The following pastors have been in charge, the Rev. W. X. Magnuson, 1912, Dr. P. E. Berg,.
 1913; Rev: C. Anderson, 1916; Rev. N. P. Anseen, 1921 : Rev. O. W. Westhng-, 1922.